divya9125/Capstone_submission/README.md

 # Capstone_submission

+### Project Intro ###
+In this project, I have to design data model with all the tables to hold data, import the CSVs into a SQL database, transfer SQL database to HDFS/Hive, and perform analysis using Hive/Impala/Spark/SparkML using the data and create data and ML pipelines

-Project Objective: As part of this project, you are required to work on
+### Project Objective: As part of this project ###
 1. Create data model as per your understanding from the data (you are required include tables names, relation between tables, column names, data types, primary & foreign keys etc.)
 2. Create database & tables in MySQL server as per the above ER Diagram